Volume 2, Number 1, 2001 Abstracts

 This paper examines the investment practices of Malaysian institutional investors during the bullish and bearish periods.
 The factors and forces that drive the Malaysian stock market are also identified.
 The investors used a lot of information within and outside the firm before making any stock selection.
 The analysis of fundamentals appears to be the most popular method for share appraisal.
 The survey findings demonstrated that Malaysian investors appeared to be rational and prudent in making financial decisions.

-Experimental Study of the Disposition Effect: Evidence From
+An Experimental Study of the Disposition Effect: Evidence From Macau

 Peter M. W. Chui